 - Register and pick up your registration package early.
-Packages will be available at the Registration Desk of the Los Angeles Marriott Burbank Airport Hotel & Convention Center (2500 N. Hollywood Way Burbank, CA 91505)
+Packages will be available at the Registration Desk.

-- Attend as many training sessions as possible so you can apply what you learn to your pitch meetings.
+- Pay close attention during the morning masterclass and take extensive notes so you can apply what you learn to your pitch meetings.

 - Prioritize who you want to meet with; try to have at least two ‘practice’ pitch meetings with others before meeting with the person you want to meet with the most.